A-I-Research-Facility/Reinforcement-learning/README.md

 <br>
 <br>

-## Implementation of the Q-learning algorithm
+## ⚫Implementation of the Q-learning algorithm
 This algorithm sums up the above.
 Its goal is to make the model reach its destination in the most efficient way possible.